Pets Corner

-Pets Corner UK Ltd is a retail store chain that specialises in the sale of pet care products and the provision of pet care services in the United Kingdom.
+Pets Corner UK Ltd is a retail store chain that specialises in the sale of specialist pet care products and the provision of pet care services in the United Kingdom.

-Stores offer a variety of premium natural pet foods, accessories, and treatments, primarily for dogs and cats, but also for small animals, reptiles, birds, wildlife, and tropical and coldwater fish.

 First established as a family business in 1968, Pets Corner was opened by Mark and Sandra Richmond as a singular retail outlet in Haywards Heath.
-Today, the company is managed by their son, Dean Richmond, and has an extensive network of over 150 stores, which is continuously expanding.
-Today's business is led by CEO Dean Richmond, CFO Steven Defaye and Property Director, Simon Forrest.
+Today, the company is managed by their son, Dean Richmond, and has an extensive network of over 160 stores.
+Today's business is led by CEO Dean Richmond, CFO Steven Defaye and Chief Retail Officer, Nick Anderson.

 The Pets Corner business forms part of a wider enterprise called Pet Family.
-Pet Family includes veterinary practices, dog grooming spas, dog crèches, an IT support business and pet food brands.
+Pet Family includes veterinary practices, including Pet Practice, which is operated in partnership with the Johnson family, and Dogwood, a chain of natural dog-grooming spas in the UK.